Waring Research Scholarship

 This award is designed to support original student research in Anthropology and has as its goal the presentation of student research findings publicly and professionally.
 This award may be received in addition to the Waring Merit Scholarship in Anthropology and the Waring Student Travel Award.

 Applications for the Waring Research Scholarship in Anthropology are requested once a year.
-This Fall-Spring semester award includes $1000 in scholarship, with $500 to be disbursed in the Fall semester and $500 in the Spring semester, contingent on the receipt of a mid-term report before the end of February of the Spring term.
+This Fall-Spring semester award includes $1000 in scholarship, with $500 to be disbursed in the Fall semester and $500 in the Spring semester, contingent on the receipt of a mid-term report due at the beginning of the Spring semester.
 In addition, the award supports up to $600 in research-related costs, to be reimbursed to the student based on receipts.
 The funds must be spent and receipts received by the end of the Spring semester.
 Once the funds are disbursed and the public presentations are completed, the student will receive a Certificate of Completion.